adammurdoch/build-builder/README.md

     - Only one layer of a project references classes from other projects
 - Generated classes are small.
 - There are no transitive API classes.
+- Only a single Java source is generated for each project.
+- No Java 8 source for Android or Java builds.

 #### Adding source to an existing build